NSU-SU19CSE299S16/SU19CSE299S16G03NSU/README.md

 <h2>5.
 Conclusion</h2>
 <p id="#conclusion">
 In summary Populace is a web-based software that tries to organize life by bringing several platforms together.
 In this project we achieved most of the functionalities proposed.
-Except the Business monotization plan using Google-AdSense.
+Except the Business monetization plan using Google-AdSense.
 We also didn't implement the function of being able to post to the specific platform in this version of the software.
-In future, we plan to implement these missing functionalities and make the platform even better.</p>
+During the development process we faced issues trying to integrate Google-classroom.
+The method of using the API with Google-Oauth did not work out.
+As a result we decided to go with the auto-generated credentials file by Google instead of using our own credential file.
+These maybe a issue when we go live with the site.
+In future, we plan to implement these missing functionalities,come up with better solution for the implementation and make the platform even better.</p>